DoersGuild/jQuery.print/README.md

  - Acceptable-Values: Any valid `jQuery.Deferred` object
  - Function: A jQuery.Deferred object that is resolved once the print function is called

+####timeout

+ - Default: `250`
+ - Acceptable-Values: Time in Milliseconds for `setTimeout`
+ - Function: To change the amount of time to wait for the content, etc to load before printing the element from the new window/iframe created

 ## Tested with

 ### jQuery